rasmus-kirk/halo/documents/thesis/04-ivc/02-chain-of-signatures.md

 support this.

-[^hotstuff]: An example is any blockchain based on the HotStuff[@hotstuff] consensus, which includes Concordium and Partesia.
+[^hotstuff]: An example is any blockchain based on the HotStuff[@hotstuff] consensus, which includes Concordium and Partisia.